Arsham Parsi: Personal life

 Parsi was born in Shiraz, Iran.
-As a gay Iranian, he felt alone until at age 15 he discovered solace in the Internet.
+As a gay Iranian, he felt alone until, at age 15, he discovered solace in the Internet.
 Parsi began volunteering for underground gay organizations.
-At age 19, he began working for PGLO and networked with doctors to provide HIV testing.
+At age 19; he began working for PGLO and networked with doctors to provide HIV testing.
 He responded to emails from suicidal gay teenagers.
 The strict laws against homosexuality forced Parsi to keep his work secret from friends and family.
 But in March 2005, Parsi realized the police were looking for him and fled from Iran to Turkey, where he spent 13 months.
 Unable to return to Iran, Parsi lives in Toronto, Ontario, Canada.

 Activism

-In 2001, Parsi had formed a small LGBT group online called Rangin Kaman (Rainbow Group), which was renamed as Persian Gay and Lesbian Organization in 2004.
+In 2001, Parsi formed a small LGBT group online called Rangin Kaman (Rainbow Group), renamed Persian Gay and Lesbian Organization in 2004.
 As the PGLO would not be recognized in Iran, a friend of Parsi's officially registered PGLO in Norway.
 The PGLO later became the foundation for Parsi's Toronto-based Iranian Queer Organization (IRQO) in 2006.
 Parsi later left IRQO and founded the International Railroad for Queer Refugees in 2008.

 The organization's headquarters are in Toronto, Ontario, Canada and they provide services to all self-identified Iranian LGBTs worldwide.

 He began secretly working for the advancement of civil rights for lesbians and gays in Iran.
 In 2003, he helped organize a clandestine Yahoo chat group for gay Iranians, called Voice Celebration.
-The group had 50 participants, who exchanged views on how best to achieve civil rights.
-Less than three years later, he was asked to speak publicly in Geneva, Switzerland, at the second session of United Nations Human Rights Council and on the fourth anniversary all international media published some articles about Iranian gays and lesbians.
+The group had 50 participants who exchanged views on achieving civil rights.
+Less than three years later, he was asked to speak publicly in Geneva, Switzerland, at the second session of United Nations Human Rights Council and on the fourth anniversary, all international media published some articles about Iranian gays and lesbians.

 Parsi was the executive director of the Iranian Queer Organization and director of the organization's online magazine, Cheraq for several years.
-In October 2008 he launched International Railroad for Queer Refugees.
+In October 2008, he launched International Railroad for Queer Refugees.
 Parsi has been working on Iranian queer asylum cases.

-He is an Iranian member of the International Lesbian and Gay Association (ILGA), based in Brussels, Belgium, and ambassador of Iran in the International Lesbian and Gay Cultural Network (ILGCN), based in Stockholm, Sweden.
+He is an Iranian member of the International Lesbian and Gay Association (ILGA), based in Brussels, Belgium, and ambassador of Iran to the International Lesbian and Gay Cultural Network (ILGCN), based in Stockholm, Sweden.
 Director of the cultural committee at the Iranian Association of University of Toronto (IAUT) in 2007, Parsi is also a founding member of the Rainbow Railroad group based in Toronto, Ontario, Canada, and the Advisory Committee of the Hirschfeld Eddy Foundation.

 Parsi's autobiography, Exiled for Love, was written with Marc Colbourne and published by Fernwood Publishing in 2015.